CSCfi/csc-user-guide/docs/support/tutorials/nomachine-usage.md

 - To get rid of the scroll bars, maximise your NX window and select the 1:1 icon (Resize remote screen) from the "peel menu".

 - The default font in the terminal is ugly and small.
-To improve, start gnome-terminal (write `gnome-terminal` on the command line) as the first thing, when you have a terminal in either Taito or Sisu.
+To improve, start gnome-terminal (write `gnome-terminal` on the command line) as the first thing, when you have a terminal in either Taito or Puhti.
 The font is then resizable on the fly.

 - In Windows, if you have problems in the installation, try disabling "direct draw" from the advanced settings.